Weld-Macro:

 Polishing

-A series of polishing means, usually starting with abrasive papers, should then be used to obtain at best a mirror looking surface exhibiting the real structure undeformed by excessive local pressure or heat.
-It is true that for the most exact determination of high magnification metallography for all the finest features, the best obtainable polished surface should be obtained, and this would entail appropriation of metallurgical polishing machine and proper consumables.
+For the most exact examination of metallographic specimens at high magnification to detect all the finest features, the best obtainable polished surface should be obtained, and this would entail appropriation of metallurgical polishing machines and proper consumables.

 Etching